top of page

 • Overwhelm

-Until you have come into contact with a hospice you may not realise that much of the work happens in the community and with outpatients.
+Until you have come into contact with a hospice you may not realise that much of the work happens in the community and with out-patient care — I certainly didn’t.
 Hospices don’t just provide medical treatment on wards to people at the very end of life, they also provide social work services, spiritual care, counselling, bereavement support, different types of wellbeing services and complementary therapies.
+And that’s where I come in.

 It should go without saying, but hypnotherapy does not replace medical care.
 Rather, it works alongside it as a complementary therapy, hopefully alleviating how symptoms are experienced and supporting people emotionally.